 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.

-Another screwdriver set I recently picked up is fantastic, but does not contain any of the other tools.
-This is the iFixIt Mantra set:
+Another screwdriver set I recently picked up is fantastic, but it does not contain any of the other tools.
+This is the iFixIt Manta set:

 This model is assembled using dozens of tiny screws.
 The screws bags are not marked by DeAgostini, but are referred to in the instructions by size.
 As there will be many different types of screws used keeping them organized is extremely helpful.
 And, since DeAgostini includes extra screws in every issue, you will need someplace to store them all.

 NOTE: While I normally recommend pre-threading all metal holes with the correct screw before attaching things into place, DeAgostini did a wonderful job of selecting the right size and screw materials.
 All of the screws go in nicely on their own.

 I bought a cheap 36-slot organizer from Amazon but any similar product would work fine.
 I added small designation labels to each compartment to keep everything tidy.

 I have put together pages to help explain some of the build’s more complex pieces:

 - The Hardware – Details on all of the screws and nuts